minus5/examples-services/README.md

 ### Latency

 Besides issues in development process, coupling may introduce another side-effect which emerges in producion enviromnets: **latency**.
-Namely, when executing database queries that execute multiple actions on multiple rows/tables within single transaction locking machanisms may significaly slow down the overal performance.
+Namely, executing database queries that execute multiple actions on multiple rows/tables within single transaction locking machanisms may significaly slow down the overal performance.
 Microservices usually trade database consistency for **eventual consistency** to improve latency.

 [Caitie McCaffrey](https://youtu.be/0UTOLRTwOX0?t=46s) on Distributed Sagas (A Protocol for Coordinating Microservices):